AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 ## What Doesn't Change

 Fusion maintains the dbt authoring layer that analytics engineers already know.
-SQL files, YAML schema definitions, `ref()` and `source()` functions, Jinja macros—these all work the same way.
+SQL files, YAML schema definitions, `ref()` and `source()` functions, Jinja macros, these all work the same way.
 Teams migrating from dbt Core don't rewrite their models.
 They install the Fusion binary and change the runtime.

 Adapter macro compatibility is the primary migration concern.
 Fusion's Rust core handles SQL parsing and compilation, but database-specific adapter macros (the code that translates generic dbt operations into warehouse-specific SQL) still use Python.
 Teams with heavily customized macros may encounter compatibility issues during migration that require testing before moving production environments to Fusion.